Python PIL | Image.show() method

 Return Type = The assigned path image will open.

-Another example: opening image with show()using .jpg extention .
+Another example: opening image with show()using .jpg extension .